Skip to Main Content

 Water backup coverage

 A septic backup can be an unwelcome surprise in your home or on your property.
 Fortunately, home insurance endorsements may provide financial protection from these events.
-Water backup coverage, sump pump coverage, is a homeowners insurance endorsement that covers repair or restoration costs if water backs up into your home from sewer or drain lines.
+Water backup coverage, or sump pump coverage, is a homeowners insurance endorsement that covers repair or restoration costs if water backs up into your home from sewer or drain lines.

 Flood insurance